keithalewis/math/pc.md

 see in my mind's eye the excited look on his face in anticipation of sharing his latest ideas.
 I'm not ashamed to admit I'm having trouble seeing the words I write now.
 So I will just stop.

+MoMath

+Met Peter at MS at a talk he organized, of course.

+The speaker did not understand the difference between risk-neutral and real-world probability.

+Peter was too polite to point that out.
+I wasn't.

+He button-holed me ater the talk, and we started talking.

+My guilty pleasure was sneaking out from my technology job on the swaps desk to  go to his office and geek out about mathematical finance.

+He left for Banc of America Securities.
+(Banc)

+I was his first hire.

+Nationsbank, Bank of America, Montgomery Securities.

+John Sandelman came from Saloman Brothers pitching capital structure arbitrage.

+He didn't think quants were necessary and ran his business for 6 months without them.

+Walter, the BofA head of risk management, was shutting him down.

+Sandleman found out Walter had a PhD in Finance so he figured that all he needed to do was hire the top Finance PhD on Wall Street to give him a secret handshake.

+It doesn't work like that.
+Trading models have to be vetted by risk managers.

+He bought a turn-key system, Imagine, and found out it was missing a few keys.

+Very heady days.
+9 building on W 57.
+Got in trouble for writing on glass because Kevin Beauregard couldn't provide white boards.

+The first model I built was an early ending barrier option.
+Peter wrote the paper on that.

+When I implemented that I noticed the numbers seemed wrong.
+I put together a Monte Carlo simulation that indicated there was a problem.

+I found the mistake in the math and fixed it.

+I was so nervous approaching him about this.
+It could have been an early ending carrer option to tell your boss he was wrong.

+To Peter's credit, he immediatley recognized the mistake and thanked me.
+"Can you imagine what would happen if we gave them the wrong numbers?"

+Yes.
+Yes I could.
+I had seen what happens.

+We made 9 bucks, as they say in the business.